A Bayesian likely responder approach for the analysis of randomized controlled trials: Discussion

 This article formalizes a two-stage Bayesian sampling-based procedure to evaluate data-driven subgroup-specific treatment effects estimates while accounting for uncertainty in the design stage.
 To prevent double-dipping, where the same data is used both to develop the model and to evaluate its performance, potentially leading to overly optimistic results, we partition the RCT data into separate ``design’’ and ``evaluation’’ sets.
 While this reduces statistical power, it is necessary given the constraint of having only a single dataset.
 An alternative approach in the design stage is to use bootstrapping for uncertainty quantification; however, bootstrapping is generally limited when dealing with complex hierarchical structures.
 In contrast, Bayesian posterior distributions provide a more natural framework to quantify uncertainty.

 Beyond statistical considerations, the LR framework can have clinical and regulatory value.
 In trials with null or inconclusive average effects, LR analyses may suggest that a treatment benefits a subset of patients; in trials with positive averages, they can help characterize where responses are stronger.
 Within this framework, our Bayesian approach explicitly propagates uncertainty from subgroup identification to subgroup-specific inference, reducing the risk of overconfident conclusions.
 LR analyses also connect to enrichment in trial design.
 U.S. FDA guidance describes enrichment as prospectively selecting patients more likely to respond than the broader target population, thereby improving power \cite{FDA_EnrichmentGuidance}.
 LR subgroups identified within an RCT offer a data-driven input to such enrichment, because potential responders are characterized using baseline features.
+We note that LR subgrouping based on prognosis under treatment $s(x) = E[Y\mid T=1,x]$ does not, in general, guarantee enrichment for individuals with the largest incremental treatment advantage $\Delta(x) = E[Y \mid T=1,x] - E[Y \mid T=0,x]$; however, even when the alignment between $s(x)$ and $\Delta(x)$ is weak or negative, our two-stage procedure continues to provide well-calibrated uncertainty quantification for treatment effects within the resulting clinically defined (rule-based) subgroup (see Supplementary Section B3).

 For future applications of this method in RCTs, several practical recommendations may improve implementation.
 First, since the prognostic score is derived solely from baseline covariates, subgrouping is treatment-blind and thus comparable across randomized arms.
 When diagnostic plots indicate limited common support between treatment arms, prespecified remedies (e.g., trimming or restricting estimation to overlapping regions) should be applied to ensure that subgroup contrasts remain interpretable.
 Second, the clinical threshold defining likely responders is necessarily context-dependent; a simple ``threshold sweep'' (reporting LR prevalence and effects over a small grid of plausible cutoffs, as in our LR/MR/UR illustration) provides a robustness check and aids clinical elicitation.
 Finally, when a single rule for subgroup assignment is desired, patients can be classified using the posterior mean prognostic scores, accompanied by the posterior probability of LR as a measure of classification confidence (see Supplement Section~F4 for the application).